-Travel Help: ASMSU provides a travel service headquartered in 333 Union Bldg.; the phone number is 353-5255.
-Numerous travel agencies serve the area also; check the phone book.
+Travel Help: ASMSU provides a travel service headquartered in 318 MSU Union.
+The phone number is 353-5255, ext.
+55. Numerous travel agencies serve the area also; check the phone book.
 (See Student Governance section.)

 Passports: Information is available at the Main Post Office at 4800 Collins Road.
 (This is south of Akers Golf Course.)
 The office phone number is 337-6758.